mcu-debug/debug-tracker-client/README.md

 ## Usage

+Sorry but there are some manual steps required that if everything was published, would be simpler.
+But, we are in a pre-release stage

 1. This is temporary until the tracker is available from the marketplace.
 Follow the instructions in [debug-tracker-vscode](https://github.com/mcu-debug/debug-tracker-vscode) to install the extension manually and to create an npm package
 2. Clone this repo and change directory to it
 3. Edit the following line in `package.json` to contain the package created in the first step.
 Also a temporary step